SuzeShardlow/SuzeShardlow.github.io/_talks/2020-01-22-hackathons-for-the-uninitiated.md

 video: https://www.youtube.com/watch?v=dQw4w9WgXcQ
 ---

-Fundamental JS is part of the San Diego JS series of meetups.
-It is a monthly event which focuses on "vanilla" JavaScript.
+Fundamental JS is part of the San Diego JS family of meetups.
+It is a monthly event which focuses on "vanilla" JavaScript: no frameworks or libraries allowed!
 Each month they have one code talk and one people skills talk.

-This is a repeat of the talk I gave at codebar monthlies in October 2019, with updated slides and the content modified for an American audience.
+This is a repeat of the talk I gave at codebar monthlies in October 2019, with updated slides and the content customised for an American audience.

 Hackathons are for everyone in tech.
 They a great way to meet others in the industry and hone your collaboration skills.